The Council on Ethics depends on input from individuals, organizations and others. Please follow this link to access our contact information.

 The Council on Ethics dedicates considerable resources to screening companies and gathering information about them.
-It has hired a consultancy firm to carry out daily internet-based news searches on all companies in the Fund’s portfolio.
-The consultant submits a monthly report to the Council with an overview of companies accused of severe environmental damage, contributing to human rights violations, corruption or other violations.
+It has hired an external consultant to carry out daily internet-based news searches on all companies in the Fund’s portfolio.
+The consultant submits regular reports to the Council with an overview of companies accused of severe environmental damage, contributing to human rights violations, corruption or other violations.
 Based on these reports, the Secretariat carries out a preliminary assessment of how serious or systematic the violations seem to be.
 Several companies are often accused of similar violations in the monthly reports.
 In order to identify the most serious violations, the Council attempts to see such cases in context.
 In addition to the monthly reports, the Council on Ethics receives enquiries from individuals or organizations requesting it to look into certain issues or individual companies.
 These requests are treated in the same way as information provided through the Council’s news searches.
 The more specific such requests are, the easier it is for the Council on Ethics to address them.

 If a situation arises which indicates that the Council should be especially vigilant with regard to a particular sector or country, it may be appropriate to initiate an investigation that is not necessarily based on information about specific companies.

 The Council on Ethics evaluates the situation independently of other investors’ choices and must act in accordance with the Fund’s Ethical Guidelines.
 Other funds may have other guidelines.
 See question 6 for a description of possible factors on which the Council may base its assessments.

 The task of the Council on Ethics is to submit recommendations to Norges Bank.
 Even if the Council gladly receives input and information from individuals and advocacy groups, it does not normally comment on recommendations and procedures before any recommendation has been presented.